huuphongnguyen/WorkingOverFlow/README.md

 ![N|Solid](https://huuphongnguyen.com/wp-content/uploads/2018/02/Introduction.jpg)
 # What is WorkingOverFlow?
-This is the Sketch Library to create some awesome arrows that it will help everyone so much in orgranizational workflow on Sketch
+This is the Sketch Library to create some awesome arrows that it will help everyone so much in orgranizational workflow on Sketch.
+For my opinion, this is the feature that we really need in Sketch when we work with collaboration.
+We can easily manage the flow of a huge project.
+It is really awesome, right.?
 For example,
 ![N|Solid](https://huuphongnguyen.com/wp-content/uploads/2018/02/Screen-Shot-2018-02-02-at-3.53.03-PM.png)